LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Must update route tables

 ## Storage

+EBS:
+  * Volumes exist on EBS => virtual hard disk
+  * Snapshots exist on S3 (point in time copy of disk)
+  * Snapshots are incremental-only the blocks that have changed since the last snapshot are move to S3
+  * First snapshot might take more time
+  * Best to stop root EBS device to take snapshots, though you don't have to
+  * Provisioned IOPS (PIOPS [io1/io2])=> DB workloads/multi-attach
+  * Multi-attach (EC2 =>rd/wr)=>attach the same EBS to multiple EC2 in the same AZ; up to 16 (all in the same AZ)
+  * Can change volume size and storage type on the fly
+  * Always in the same region as EC2
+  * To move EC2 volume=>snapshot=>AMI=>copy to destination Region/AZ=>launch AMI
+  * EBS snapshot archive (up to 75% cheaper to store, though 24-72 hours to restore)

+EFS:
+  * Linux based only
+  * Can mount on many EC2(s)
+  * Use SG control access
+  * Connected via ENI
+  * 10GB+ throughput
+  * *Performance mode* (set at creation time):
+    * General purpose (default); latency-sensitive; use cases (web server, CMS);
+    * Max I/O-higher latency, throughput, highly parallel (big data, media processing)
+  * *Throughput mode*:
+    * Bursting (1 TB = 50 MiB/s and burst of up to 100 MiB/s)
+    * Provisioned-set your throughput regardless of storage size (eg 1 GiB/s for 1 TB storage)
+  * *Storage Classes*, Storage Tiers (lifecycle management=>move file after N days):
+    * Standard: for frequently accessed files
+    * Infrequent access (EFS-IA): cost to retrieve files, lower price to store
+  * *Availability and durability*:
+    * Standard: multi-AZ, great for production
+    * One Zone: great for development, backup enabled by default, compatible with IA (EFS One Zone-IA)

 ### AWS FSx:
   * Launch 3rd party high performance file system(s) on AWS